24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 5. Spring Thaw and Heavy Rain Events

-Even homes with working sump pumps and intact foundations flood when groundwater hits a critical threshold.
-Cedar Rapids gets 2+ inches of rain in a few hours regularly during spring storm season, and the soil simply can't absorb it.
+Even homes with working sump pumps and intact foundations take on water when groundwater hits a critical threshold.
+Cedar Rapids gets 2+ inches of rain in a few hours regularly during spring rain season, and the soil simply can't absorb it.
 Water finds its way through hairline foundation cracks, around basement windows, and up through concrete floor pours that don't have proper vapor barriers underneath.

-Live dispatcher answers your call.
-A truck rolls inside 5 minutes, on-site within 60 minutes for Cedar Rapids and Marion addresses.
+Our dispatch team answers your call and a truck is dispatched as quickly as possible for a fast emergency response across Cedar Rapids and Marion addresses.
 Initial work is loss containment — stopping any active source if possible, then assessment.

 2. Source Identification